User Guide

 💡

-Adding an older or used bike
+Adding an older or used bike, car, or truck

 Don't worry if you don't have complete records — Moto Shed works with whatever you know.
 The goal is to establish a baseline so alerts and progress bars are meaningful going forward.